Soro82/electric-kitchens/README.md

 * The My Reviews page contains four columns for each review.
 * The product's name and image.
-* The user's review and the purchase date if applicable.
+* The user's review and the purchase date, if applicable.
-* The options the user chose for the product's rating, ease of use and energy efficency.
+* The options the user chose for the product's rating, ease of use and energy efficiency.
 * A Remove button allowing the user to review this review.
 * At the bottom of the page there is a button allowing the user to return to the All Products page.